 This course is designed to develop an understanding of the beliefs, philosophies and practices associated with early childhood programs and to make connections between the theory, methods and materials an effective early childhood teacher or care-giver implements in order to enhance teaching and learning in an early childhood setting.
 A field experience component is required.

-EDU 453 - Curriculum Development for Early Childhood Programs

-This course is designed to develop an understanding of developmentally appropriate practice in curriculum, teaching strategies, environmental arrangement, educational materials, and differentiated instruction associated with early childhood education and child development.
+EDU 453 - Curriculum Development for Early Childhood Programs environmental arrangement, educational materials, and differentiated instruction associated with early childhood education and child development.
 A field experience component is required.